zx9597446/svnnotifier/README.md

 svnnotifier
 ===========

-a fork of svn notifier
+a fork of svn notifier(http://svnnotifier.tigris.org/) but doing 'svn update' automatically